 Farhadian, N., Khazaie, H., Nami, M., Khazaie, S. (2021).
 The role of daytime napping in declarative memory performance: A systematic review.
 Sleep Medicine, 84,134-141. https://doi.org/10.1016/j.sleep.2021.05.019

-Create citations in APA or MLA formats for books, journal articles, book chapters, etc.
+Quickly create citations in APA or MLA styles for journal articles, book chapters, books, etc.

-Citation management tools capture citation information about each book and article you are citing in order to help you create bibliographies.
-AND, they work with Microsoft Word to to create your bibliography & in-text citations when you are writing your paper!
+Citation management tools help you capture citation information for each book and article you cite, making it easier to create bibliographies.
+They also integrate with Microsoft Word to automatically generate your bibliography and in-text citations as you write your paper.